 Know Before You Go: Montage Palmetto Bluff (South Carolina)

-Set on 20,000 acres of waterfront land encompassing a private nature preserve and two villages, this low-key family travel destination in the low-country of the southern United States offers an endless variety of things to do on land and on the water, no matter the season.
-We could spend many lazy days here “porching”, biking, and enjoying the good life like a glass of sweet tea — drinking slowly and savoring each sip.
+Set on 20,000 acres of waterfront land encompassing a private nature preserve and two (soon to be three) villages, this low-key family travel destination in the low-country of the southern United States offers an endless variety of things to do on land and on the water, no matter the season.
+We first stayed here during festive season in 2020 and finally fulfilled our dream of returning four years later — spending lazy, dreamy days here “porching”, biking, and enjoying the good life like a glass of sweet tea — drinking slowly and savoring each sip.

 OVERALL RATING